 3 hours--Prereq.: 2223 or departmental approval.
-Largely conducted in

-Spanish, this course is designed to develop the student's ability to speak and write the language correctly.
+Largely conducted in Spanish, this course is designed to develop the student's ability to speak and write the language correctly.

-SPAN 3613 Conversational Spanish (Subject named in title listing)
+SPAN 3613 Conversational Spanish ■

 3 hours--Prereq.: 2223 or departmental approval.
 Directed study in special topics.
 May be repeated with different topic.
 Conducted mostly in Spanish.